-Notice that that the left turn lanes into the school will be closed on Jones Maltsberger during pick up and drop off.
+Notice that the left turn lanes into the school will be closed on Jones Maltsberger during pick up and drop off (with the exception of our initial wave of kinder students without siblings).
 This is necessary to keep traffic flowing on Jones Maltsberger.
-Please use the Church Parking lot across from Driscoll Middle School to turn around if you are entering from Autry Pond Rd (see map below).
+Please use the Church Parking Lot across from Driscoll Middle School to turn around if you are entering from Autry Pond Rd (see map below).
+All side roads, business parking lots, and private resident drives within the area should be avoided and respected and are not to be used for short cuts or turnarounds.

 Follow your wave times: Please do not arrive before your wave time.
 The wave times are our best option to prevent vehicles from spilling out of our parking lot back onto Jones Maltsberger.
 The wave timing is designed to decrease your wait time.
-Students who have a later wave time will not be idle, but be using this time to read quietly and work on homework with a teacher present.
+Students who have a later wave time will not be idle but will be using this time to read quietly and work on homework with a teacher present.
 GHNO now has over 1500 students.
-Each vehicle that arrives before the assigned wave time will add an unnecessary amount of vehicles to the parking lot and therefore hold up traffic.
+Each vehicle that arrives before the assigned wave time will add an unnecessary number of vehicles to the parking lot and therefore hold up traffic.

 Wave times work best when everyone in our community abides by them.
-If you are not at your appropriate wave time you may be asked to requeue in line or park.
-If you are coming directly from home or work, you should not be turning onto Jones Maltsberger prior to your wave time.
+If you arrive before your appropriate wave time you will be asked to leave the lot and re-queue in line.
+You should not be turning onto Jones Maltsberger prior to your wave time.
 If you need a place to queue up prior to your wave time you may use the church parking lot across from Driscoll Middle School.

-Placards: Each student will be issued a car placard with his or her surname and grade level.
+Placards: Each student will be issued a car placard with his or her assigned CurbSmart family number.
 Please display the placard on the dashboard in an area which is easily viewable from outside the vehicle.
+Placards will be color coded to easily identify which vehicles are arriving during the appropriate wave time.
 The placard system will help traffic captains identify cars and students who need to be called over the radio and who have not arrived at the lot at the appropriate time.
-This will also allow traffic captains and those entering names into the CURB system to know which families have siblings or are in carpools.
-Contact: info@GreatHeartsNorthernOaks.org to request replacements.
+This will also allow traffic captains and those entering names into the CurbSmart system to know which families have siblings or are in carpools.
+Contact: info@greatheartstxschools.org to request replacements.